kyavu/cse15l-lab-reports/lab1.md

 ## Example of using the command with a path to a file as an argument:

 ![Image](cdpath.PNG)
+- Working directory was /home.
+- Command produced no ouput.
+However, the directory changed to /lecture1/messages.
+- It is not an error as it is changing the directory.

 ![Image](lspath.PNG)
 - Working directory was /home.
 - Shows the name of files and folder in the directory, lecture1.